dotnet-websharper/docs/v4.1/csharp/ui.md

     // <div style="background-color: ${Color}">
     //   <h1>Welcome, ${Name}!</h1>
     //   <!-- You can use the same hole name multiple times,
-    //        and they will all be filled with the same F# value. -->
+    //        and they will all be filled with the same C# value. -->
     //   <p>This div's color is ${Color}.</p>
     // </div>